Single-Family Rental Inspection Program

 A single-family rental unit is any living unit within an attached or detached one-family dwelling, duplex, tri-plex, four-plex or townhome that is rented or leased for use as a residence by a single family, individual or group of individuals.

 Property owners must have their rental units successfully pass an interior/exterior inspection and obtain a Certificate of Occupancy (C.O.) before a tenant can be authorized to move into a rental unit or have the water utilities transferred to the new tenant’s name.
 Rental properties are expected to meet the minimum maintenance standards set forth in the City’s Code of Ordinances.

 Once the unit is ready for occupancy, the landlord must request an inspection by contacting the Building Inspection Department at 817-427-6300 and providing the the relevant information (i.e. type of inspection, address, preferred inspection time, etc.).
 In most cases, the inspection may be scheduled for the following business day when the request is made prior to 4:00 PM of the previous day.
 Once the permit is approved the single family rental inspection can be requested on-line.

 When deficiencies are recorded, the landlord must correct the deficiencies and request a new inspection.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO CALL FOR A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.
 A fee may be charged if there has not been a good faith attempt to correct all of the problems with the unit.

-In some cases, when the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a 60 day Courtesy Certificate of Occupancy for up to 60 days.
+In some cases, when the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a temporary Certificate of Occupancy for up to 60 days.
 If granted, pending repairs must be completed and inspected by the expiration date.
 The landlord must request a new inspection by calling the Building Inspection Department at 817-427-6300.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO CALL FOR A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.